Magnesium for Brain Health: The Mineral for Mindful Minds

 Furthermore, a well-balanced diet that is rich in essential nutrients, vitamins, and minerals is crucial for maintaining healthy brain function.

-It supports the ability of synapses to change and adapt (known as synaptic plasticity) and helps reduce the oxidative stress that is associated with damage to neurons.
+It supports the ability of synapses to change and adapt (known as synaptic plasticity) and helps reduce the that is associated with damage to neurons.

 Exercise – Physical Activity